 From a young age, be it a test determining 40% of my grade or a huge songwriting competition, planning through scary things has helped me at least categorize the unknown into bite-sized pieces.
 Which brings me to my news:

 I have a really, really great song that will be pitched to a big artist sometime late next week, if the demo that is being mixed will be ready on Saturday for us to move forward.
 This could potentially change my life, if about a million things go right.
 The artist WILL hear it, which is a huge boost considering how most great songs don’t see the light of day.
 I can’t tell you any more specifics; I will only promise to keep you posted.

 If this song gets picked up, a whole lot of doors will instantly open for me.
 If not, my plan is to focus on nothing but my music from here on out.
 I will tune any piano that comes my way, of course, but from here on the business that I’m building will be my songwriting business.
-That means I spend the last two months that C is here with me (and able to pay our rent, let’s just be honest), writing, recording, mixing, and playing again around town.
+That means I spend the next two months writing, recording, mixing, and playing again around town.

 Tonight I called a restaurant named Valentino’s, not far from where Tartufo used to be.
 Just before I got my steady gig five nights a week, I inquired about Valentino’s house artist position that would soon be vacant after over 30 years.
 Kevin, the manager, picked up tonight and said “Hello”.